 - 770 vertical meters ascent and descent

 The trails can also be walked in the opposite direction.
-The Niesenbahn also offers hiking tickets with three of four train rides, so that even just one station can be completed on foot.
+The Niesenbahn also offers hiking tickets with three out of four train rides, so that also only one station can be completed on foot.

-Hike from the mountain station via Oberniese to Schwandegg
+Hike from the top station via Oberniese to Schwandegg

-A hike from Kulm to the middle station via Oberniese and Unterniese has a distance of plenty of five kilometers.
+A hike from Kulm to the middle station via Oberniese and Unterniese has a distance of 5 km.
 It can be done in less than two hours, as it is almost exclusively downhill.
-And if you like, you can use the barbecue area "Tristhubel" above Schwandegg.
+And if you like, you can use the barbecue place "Tristhubel" above Schwandegg.

 In addition to table and benches, the barbecue site is equipped with a grill, firewood and waste garbage cans.
-Cold water and toilets can be reached in three minutes at the middle station.
+In three minutes you can reach cold water and toilets at the middle station.

 Alternative hikes to and from Niesen

-Hikes to the northwest of the mountain Niesen like to Diemtigtal or from the north from Wimmis are alternative hiking trails where you don't have to do without the beautiful panorama.
+Hikes to the northwest of the mountain Niesen like to Diemtigtal or from the north from Wimmis are alternative hiking trails where you don't have to miss the beautiful panorama.

 Hike to Diemtigtal

 The hike starts with the drive up to the Kulm.
 From there, the mountain trail leads over the Obere Stalde in a northwesterly direction to the village of Oey.
-You pass alpine pastures, through stone dumps and forests you reach the nature park Diemtigtal.
+You pass alpine pastures, walk through rock dumps and forests into the nature park Diemtigtal.
 The hiking trail is signposted.

 Hike from Wimmis ("Enjoying the Niesen")

-The starting point Wimmis is a village with beautiful wooden houses from the seventeenth and eighteenth century.
-From Spiez you can get to Wimmis by regional train Zweisimmen in 6-7 minutes.
-From the Wimmis train station, the path leads in the direction of Oberdorf and below the castle hill to the clearing Gatafel.
-The partly narrow path winds its way to Stueffistein with a beautiful view.
+The starting point Wimmis is a village with beautiful wooden houses from the 17th and 18th century.
+From Spiez you can reach Wimmis in 6-7 min with the regional train Zweisimmen.
+From Wimmis train station the path leads towards Oberdorf and below the castle hill to the clearing Gatafel.
+The partly narrow path winds its way to the Stueffistein with a beautiful view.
 The ascent to Schafboden is particularly steep.
-Overall, the mountain hike is very demanding with 1,700 meters of ascent and requires a good physical condition.
+Overall, the mountain hike with 1700 meters of ascent is very demanding and requires a good physical condition.